 An actuator is a motor that transfers energy from whatever is powering it into motion.
 This explanation may sound simplistic, but at heart that's what it does.
 Within that simplicity lies a great deal of utility; the majority of modern devices that involve motion of any kind could not exist without these components.
 For example: In NASA's Mars Rover:

-It's full of actuators.
+.
 The most important power the wheels and the sample collection tool.
 They are so important that NASA actually tests to double their rated specifications and lifetimes before signing off on them.
 In Your Car:

 Have power locks or power windows?
 Those are linear motors providing all that motion.
 Cruise Control?
 Same thing.
 The modern automobile has over 100 actuators in it, helping you steer, brake, adjust your mirrors, pop your headlight covers, adjust your seat, trim the air vents, or even just to make the windshield wipers move.
 And in the trunk you probably have a car jack, which is another kind of linear device.
 In Your Robots:

 Just about every robot you've ever seen requires linear motion tech to function.
 Moving the arms, legs, eyes, and head.
 Honda's ASIMO robot contains three very powerful ones to allow it to walk.
 And yes, this includes the Roomba.
 In Your Movies:

 Nearly every mobile prop in a Hollywood film has actuators in it, including robots.
 When a car flies in the air after an explosion?
 That's usually a really big actuator that's triggered at the same time as the explosion, sending that thing flying.
 In Your iPhone:

 , which rattles back and forth rapidly to create that signature buzzing.